-Dr. Richard Webster Charteris, was born in Chatham, Ontario on the 29th of November, 1929.
-He was the only child of Dr. Walter Francis Charteris and the former Thelma Bronson Dietrich, a native of Findlay, Ohio.
+Dr. Richard Webster Charteris was born in Chatham, Ontario on the 29th of November, 1929.
+Dr. Charteris was the only child of Dr. Walter Francis Charteris and the former Thelma Bronson Dietrich, a native of Findlay, Ohio.
+His father was a well respected physician in Chatham

 Dr. Charteris attended McKeough Public School then Upper Canada College in Toronto before entering the University of Western Ontario.
 Dr. Charteris obtained his Bachelor of Arts degree in 1951 before entering Medical School.
 He graduated M.D.from the University of Western Ontario in 1955.
 Dr. Charteris interned at St. Vincent’s Hospital in Toledo, Ohio from 1955 to 1956.
 After completing his internship, he joined his father in his medical practice Chatham in 1964.